Xavier26King/DM-Blog/advanced-pagerank-blog.md

 ### The Hyperlink Matrix: Normalizing Transition Probabilities

-Raw link counts don't capture relative importance—a page linking to 100 others shouldn't give each the same weight as a page linking to just one[5][9].
+Raw link counts don't capture relative importance—a page linking to 100 others shouldn't give each the same weight as a page linking to just one.
 The **hyperlink matrix** H addresses this by column-normalizing A:

 $$H_{ij} = \frac{A_{ij}}{\sum_{k=1}^n A_{kj}}$$

-This creates a **column stochastic matrix** where each column sums to 1, representing transition probabilities in a Markov chain[6][18].
+This creates a **column stochastic matrix** where each column sums to 1, representing transition probabilities in a Markov chain.
 In our example:

 ```
 H = [[0.0, 0.0, 0.5, 1.0],    # Transition probabilities